raviX007/flask-mongo-crud/README.md

 Before running this application, ensure you have the following installed:

 - Docker: To containerize the Flask app and MongoDB.
-- MongoDB Compass (optional): To visually explore the MongoDB database.

 ## Installation